hshsl-training/intro-to-programming/shell_lesson/01-introduction.md

 $ ls -- help
 ```

-`ls -- help` (short for manual) displays detailed documentation (also referred as man page or man file) for `bash` commands.
+`ls -- help` displays detailed documentation for commands in`git bash`.
 It is a powerful resource to explore `bash` commands, understand their usage and flags.
 Some manual files are very long.
 You can scroll through the file using your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd> to quit.

 ## Exercise